 Do Auditory Learners Have an Easier Time Mastering a Foreign Language?

 Auditory learners have an easier time mastering a foreign language.
-This is because language is best learned listening and and trying to converse into it.
+It’s because language is best learned through listening and and trying to converse in it.
 And auditory learners have a natural knack and advantage here because they’re fine-tuned to pick up auditory stimuli.

 What are the Advantages of Auditory Learning Style?